fmarchioni/mastertheboss/openshift/ocp-jakartaee/README.md

-Jakarta EE Demo on Kubernetes
+Jakarta EE Demo on OpenShift
 ====================

-A sample app to be deployed on Kubernetes
+A sample app to be deployed on OpenShift

-Check out the following article: http://www.mastertheboss.com/javaee/jakarta-ee/how-to-deploy-wildfly-microservices-on-kubernetes
+Check out the following article: http://www.mastertheboss.com/javaee/jakarta-ee/building-and-deploying-a-jakarta-ee-application-on-openshift